-Note the phys\out\filekeys flags (y/n) which set which file is generated.
-In the present case, you will obtain 3 files (apart from ORCHIDEE related outputs): histmth.nc, histday.nc and histhf.nc, containing respectively 0 days (should contain 1 record for the whole run, but the output frequency set for histmth.nc above is 5day, whereas the run was only 3 days long), daily and 6-hour averages.
+Note the phys_out_filekeys flags (y/n) which set which file is generated.
+In the present case, you will obtain 4 files (apart from ORCHIDEE related outputs): histmth.nc, histday.nc, histins.nc and histhf.nc, containing respectively 0 days (should contain 1 record for the whole run, but the output frequency set for histmth.nc above is 5day, whereas the run was only 3 days long), daily, 6-hour ans 2-hour averages.